 She starts Fall 2020 at Yale for a Masters of Environmental Management, specializing in Urban or Industrial Ecology.

 Undergraduate mechanical engineering student Kristina Viro joined the group Summer 2019.
 She works with both BiSSL and the INVENT Lab, run by Dr. Cynthia Hipwell, on modeling innovation.
 Kristina was awarded the J. Mike Walker ’66 Impact Award fall 2019.

-MS mechanical engineering student Tirth joined our group in Spring 2018 from Gujarat Technological University where he was part of a robotics design team, winning 2nd place at the ROBOCON International Robotics Contest.
+MS mechanical engineering student Tirth joined our group in Spring 2018 from Gujarat Technological University.
 While Tirth is completing his Masters at A&M he also had the opportunity to work as an intern at Volvo.
 Tirth won 1st place for graduate student engineering presentations in the Spring 2019 Texas A&M Student Research Week for his presentation titled: “Sustainable Water Networks Design: A Bio-inspired Approach.”
-Tirth also won a graduate travel award to present his first authored paper at the 2019 CIRP Life Cycle Engineering conference at Purdue University.
+Tirth won a graduate travel award to present his first authored paper at the 2019 CIRP Life Cycle Engineering conference at Purdue University.
 Tirth was awarded the J. Mike Walker 66′ Department of Mechanical Engineering Graduate Student Fellowship Fall of 2019.
-Tirth graduated December 2019 with his MS thesis titled “DESIGNING ROBUST WATER DISTRIBUTION SYSTEMS USING ECOLOGY AS AN INSPIRATION.”
-He now works at Volvo.
+Tirth graduated December 2019 with his MS (thesis “Designing Robust Water Distribution Systems using Ecology as an Inspiration“).